Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The decision to open in Ulster was both brave and imaginative.
 Political instability and the threat of terrorist attacks in "the troubles" had discouraged retailers from investing in the Province.
 But people still needed to eat and shop, leaving a gap in the market.

-Woolworth had originally intended to open a traditional store in the Shopping Centre.
-The decision to make radical, late changes to the layout sparked interest and speculation across the Irish Press.
+Woolworth had originally planned a traditional store for the location.
+The late changes sparked interest and speculation across the Irish Press.

 Wide, tall aisles of groceries in the new look Woolco hypermarket in the Ards Centre, Newtownards, County Down, Northern Ireland in 1976

-Ulstermen and women had become used to such delays and waited patiently for their turn to enter the huge store.
-When they got inside, they were in the mood to spend.
+Ulstermen and women had become reconciled to such precautions.
+When they finally got inside they were still in the mood to spend.

-Many were dumbfounded by the sheer scale of the shop and its huge displays and bright lighting.
-It was quite unlike anywhere they had shopped before.
+Many were dumbfounded by the sheer scale of the shop's huge displays and its bright lighting, exclaiming that it was unlike anywhere they had shopped before.

-Half of the salesfloor was dedicated to groceries.
-As well as aisles of canned and packet goods, and banks of Birds Eye frozen food, there were specialist counters which were like the shops in a traditional High Street.
-There was baker with fresh bread and cakes, a delicatessen with cheeses, bacon, and cut meats, a butchery, and even a fishmonger.
-Experts were on hand to help.
+Half of the space was given to groceries.
+There were aisles of canned and packet goods, and banks of freezers crammed with Birds Eye products, complemented by specialist counters which were like the shops in a traditional High Street.
+There was a bakery with fresh bread and cakes, a delicatessen with cheeses, bacon, and cut meats, a butchery, and even a fishmonger.
+All were staffed by specialists who were keen to share their expertise.

-The other half of the store offered a comprehensive selection of items for the home, garden and family.
-These included upscale displays of fashions for all ages and tastes, furniture and homewares, appliances and audio-visual as well as sports and leisure goods.
+The other half of the store had a full selection of items for the home, garden and family.
+These included upscale displays of fashions for all ages and tastes, furniture and homewares, electrical appliances and audio-visual ranges as well as sports and leisure goods.
 The store also stocked the full Woolworth range from pic'n'mix to DIY, gardening, toys and toiletries.

 The checkout desks at the Newtownards Woolco stretched as far as they eye could see when it opened in July 1976

 Jones and Morris had found a winning formula.
-Jones was tasked with planning mainland versions in Maidenhead, Berkshire and Nottingham.
-Morris was given a yet tougher challenge.
-He was given control of the Woolworth Metropolitan Region, and asked to deliver the same step change in results across the 250 branches in South East England, including the London flagships.
+Jones was tasked with planning mainland versions in Maidenhead, Berkshire and Nottingham, while Morris was given a yet tougher challenge.
+He was given control of the Woolworth Metropolitan Region, and asked to deliver the same step change in results across the London flagship stores and the 250 branches across South East England.

 A colour view of the Ards Shopping Centre from July 1976, the start of the long hot summer